marcusturewicz/25-days-of-serverless-challenge/Day-12/README.md

 [CACHING](https://25daysofserverless.com/calendar/12)

-Javscript Azure Function to convert markdown Gist Xmas cards to HTML and cache in Redis.
+JavaScript Azure Function to convert markdown Gist Xmas cards to HTML and cache in Redis.

 ## Usage
 Supply the GIST ID in the query string e.g.: